 In some rarer cases, short attention spans are caused by medical conditions such as ADHD.
 More commonly, it’s a lack of focus derived from the modern world trying to pry our attention away at every waking moment.

-If any of these signs are a common occurrence in your life, you might need to tighten that attention span of yours.
+If any of these signs are a common occurrence in your life, you might need to tighten that attention span of yours in the long term.
 These 15 ways can help you improve your focus so you can better seize every moment.

 1. Curb Your Screen Time

 Have you ever been sidetracked by a simple Facebook notification?
 To get your screen time under control, take your cue from kids’ phones.
-Delete social media apps and games from your phone.
-Stick to texting and calling.
+Delete social media apps and games from your phone, and stick to texting and calling.

 2. Remove Distractions